Skip to main content

 Intermediate

 To fully grasp the cardiovascular considerations of combined hormonal therapy, we must examine the specific clinical logic and the measurable biological markers that guide these protocols.
-The introduction of an aromatase inhibitor (AI) like into a Therapy (TRT) regimen is a strategic intervention.
+The introduction of an aromatase inhibitor (AI) like Anastrozole into a Testosterone Replacement Therapy (TRT) regimen is a strategic intervention.

 Its purpose is to manage the supraphysiological conversion of testosterone to estradiol that can occur when exogenous testosterone is administered.
 The goal is to mitigate estrogen-related side effects while retaining the benefits of testosterone.
 The therapeutic challenge rests in achieving this hormonal modulation without compromising cardiovascular integrity.
 The risks are directly related to how this balance is struck, which is monitored through specific blood tests and clinical observation.